 Whether you have a dog, cat or both, our experts are here with all the information and tips you need.
-In the articles below, we cover dog and cat health, nutrition, behavior, training and more.
+We use our Purina expertise to cover topics like dog and cat health, nutrition, behavior, training and more.

 If you prefer your own diet to be natural or organic, you’re probably considering feeding your cat a natural or organic cat food, too.
 What’s the difference between the two, though, and how do you decide which is right for your cat?
 Find out here.

 Don’t just assume your dog’s ears itch if he scratches them frequently.
 It may be a sign of a painful infection.
 Contact your veterinarian if you notice any of the following changes: ear discharge, a strange odor and head shaking.

 A seizure is sometimes described as an electrical storm in the brain.
 Brain cells, called neurons, communicate using electrical and chemical signals.
 A seizure, also referred to as a convulsion or “fit,” occurs when there is a sudden surge of electri

 Normal wear and tear on joints occurs daily.
 Cartilage protects your dog’s bones and joints from the friction caused by everyday movement.
 Natural glucosamine—a building block of cartilage tissue—can help maintain cartilage for healthy joints and mob